liqotech/liqo/docs/pages/Architecture/Cluster Sharing/Computing/_index.md

 [Virtual Kubelet (VK)](https://github.com/virtual-kubelet/virtual-kubelet) project, a component that, through a custom kubelet implementation, is in charge of masquerading a remote cluster by means of a local (virtual) node.
-This local node pretends to have available resources and to effectively handle the pods scheduled on it, but actually it acts as a proxy toward a remote Kubernetes cluster.
+This local node pretends to have available resources and to effectively handle the pods scheduled on it, but actually it acts as a proxy towards a remote Kubernetes cluster.

 ## Features